Man working on vehicle in shop

 Co-operative Education

-• Periods of study alternate with full-term work placement or placements, offering students a structured approach that integrates their studies with work experience in a related field.
+• Full-time, paid work term(s) offering students a structured approach that integrates their studies with work experience in a related field.

 • Paid experience.